biensupernice/soulector/README.md

 #### An overview by [jalvarado91](https://github.com/jalvarado91)

-Soulector is both an experiment, a tool, an expression self, and a way to give back to a small community.
+Soulector is many things: an experiment, a tool, an expression self, and a way to give back to a small community.

 At the most ovbious it's a music player.
 As a tool, it's an easy and delightful way of introducing people to what I (and a like minded community) believe is a different and interesting way of experiencing music.